BSF enhances border vigil in Punjab amid frequent Pakistani drone movements under fog cover | Law-Order

 With the fog reducing visibility to almost zero, BSF troops are relying on the buzzing noise to intercept unmanned aerial vehicles entering from Pakistan.

-In just one month, BSF personnel have gunned down eight drones, including hexacopters with six rotors, near the border areas, the BSF official said.
+In just one month, they have gunned down eight drones, including hexacopters with six rotors, near the border areas, the BSF official said.

 Frequent drone movements have been recorded in Amritsar, Tarn Taran and Fazilka districts, especially during the nights and early mornings, he said.